 On the other hand, the Bureau of the Treasury also sell directly to the public without going through the bidding process.
 Examples are Premyo bonds that were issued in the last quarter of 2019 and the RTB 2020 as mentioned earlier.

 Government or treasury bonds are considered to have the least risks, and that is because they are backed by taxpayers.
 The risk of default is relatively low.
-However, it is also important to bear in mind that some countries in the world have defaulted on their debts in the past.
+However, it is also important to bear in mind that some countries in the world were historically unable to settle their debt obligations in the past.
 Argentina for example defaulted on its foreign debts in 2001.

 Corporate bonds are issued by private corporations that are publicly listed on the stock exchange.
 Announcements are made in major broadsheets and newspapers in the country, inviting investors who may want to get them.